Want to set up WordPress email confirmation for new users on your site?

 Once you’re happy with your registration form, you can display it anywhere on your site using the

-[wppb-register] shortcode.
+[wppb-register] shortcode, or simply by searching for the Registrater block in the Gutenberg editor.
 You can also add a role parameter to assign people who use this form to a certain user role, like so –

 Here’s an example of what your registration form might look like: